Undergraduate

 What are the qualifications for this Grant?

-Students with an Estimated Family Contribution (EFC) between 0 to 4000 for graduates.
-Students must have filed their FAFSA by March 2nd.
+Students with a Student Aid Index (SAI) between 0 to 4000 for graduates.
+Students must have filed their FAFSA by May 2nd.
 Students must be enrolled at least half time in order to receive the State University Grant.
 SUG will be prorated based on enrollment.
 Students who are receiving a fee waiver, or other sources to help assist with paying tuition fees will not be eligible for the SUG.
 The State University Grant is not applicable for students enrolled in an external Degree program.Funds are limited and not guaranteed.

 The following changes are effective as of Fall 2013: